Government Contract Finance

 - Costs Plus Fixed Fee Contracts

 - Time and Materials Contracts

 - Negotiated Contracts

-How Can Government Contractors Benefit From Payroll Financing?
+How Can Government Contractors Benefit from Payroll Financing?

 The main benefit of payroll financing is our quick funding process.
 We provide same-day payroll funding for government contractors.
 Working capital is vital for business success, and small businesses improve their financial performance with payroll funding.

 Payroll funding helps capture new business growth.
-With steady cash flow financing, government contractors can take on new contracts and customers to grow their business.
+With steady cash flow financing, government contractors can take on new contracts and customers to grow their businesses.
 With payroll financing, our clients eliminate the weekly stress of paying their bills on time.
 Extending credit terms on government contracts with invoice factoring is a win-win situation for business owners.

 Learn more in our previous article, “A/R Disaster Recovery Government Factoring.”

 The first step is to complete our funding application to receive payroll financing from government factoring.
 Payroll financing requires due diligence for all agreements, but this process can be completed in one working week.
 Traditional financing, like payroll loans, requires more time and documentation.

 Steps in payroll funding for government contract financing: